Jointly Optimizing Debiased CTR and Uplift for Coupons Marketing: A Unified Causal Framework: Related Works

 \section{Related Works}

 Uplift modeling for CATE estimation has evolved from meta-learners to advanced deep learning architectures.
 Early representation-based methods, such as CFRNet~\cite{shalit2017estimating} and FlexTENet~\cite{curth2021inductive}, focused on minimizing distribution discrepancies, while X-learner~\cite{kunzel2019metalearners} addressed treatment imbalance.
 To mitigate biases in large-scale observational data, approaches like DESCN~\cite{zhong2022descn} and EUEN~\cite{ke2021addressing} employ entire-space modeling to jointly learn propensity and response functions.
 For continuous treatments, research has progressed from partition-based methods like DRNet~\cite{schwab2020learning} to functional continuity models like VCNet~\cite{nie2021vcnet}.
 Furthermore, recent studies have extended these frameworks to handle complex industrial constraints, including temporal dynamics~\cite{zhang2024temporal}, revenue rankability~\cite{he2024rankability}, and robust estimation under covariate shifts~\cite{wang2025inter,tao2023event,ai2024improve}.
+In industrial systems, recent applications integrate intervention attributes, as seen in EFIN~\cite{liu2023explicitfeatureinteractionawareuplift} for coupon distribution and continuous causal forests for dynamic pricing~\cite{wan2022gcfgeneralizedcausalforest}.
+Furthermore, methods have evolved beyond binary outcomes to handle complex objectives: addressing long-tail continuous revenue uplift via ZILN distributions and rank-aware losses~\cite{he2024rankabilityenhancedrevenueupliftmodeling}, and capturing real-time contexts for personalized streaming interventions via frameworks like CDUM~\cite{meng2024coarsetofinedynamicupliftmodeling}.